-BRUCE HOLBERT is a graduate of the University of Iowa Writers Workshop.
-His work has appeared in The Iowa Review, Hotel Amerika, Other Voices, The Antioch Review, Crab Creek Review, The West Wind Review, and Cairn.
-Bruce Holbert grew up at the foot of the Okanogan Mountains.
+Bruce Holbert is a graduate of the University of Iowa Writers' Workshop.
+His work has appeared in The Iowa Review, Hotel Amerika, Other Voices, The Antioch Review, Crab Creek Review, West Wind Review, Cairn and The New York Times.
+Bruce Holbert grew up on the Columbia River in the shadow of the Grand Coulee and a stone's throw from the Okanogan Mountains.
 His great-grandfather was an Indian scout and among the first settlers of the Grand Coulee.

-"From the opening sentence of Holbert's remarkable debut, it is obvious that we are in the hands of a master storyteller… Holbert's prose is simultaneously roughly hewn and elegant, and recalls Cormac McCarthy at his best, as do his insights into the relationship between predator and prey.
+"From the opening sentence of Holbert's remarkable debut, it is obvious that we are in the hands of a master storyteller . . .
+Holbert's prose is simultaneously roughly hewn and elegant, and recalls Cormac McCarthy at his best, as do his insights into the relationship between predator and prey.
 Call it literary fiction, classic western realism, or historical noir, Holbert is a writer of formidable skill and this auspicious debut should have considerable crossover appeal." —Publishers Weekly

 is dark, beautiful, compelling, strange, vivid; part Western, part detective story, altogether brilliant.
 With the authority of myth, it is a book obsessed with justice and history, and its two main characters—the retired lawman Russell Strawl and his prophet son Elijah—are as harrowing and moving a marriage as I have read in years.
 It's an incredible book by an incredible author.
 It will break your heart and leave you gasping."—Elizabeth McCracken, author of The Giant's House

 "A lyrical, almost poetic novel.
-Holbert vividly captures the essence of his characters and of the place that spawned them in Lonesome Animals.” —Mystery Maven Blog
+Holbert vividly captures the essence of his characters and of the place that spawned them in Lonesome Animals

 ." —Mystery Maven Blog